RetroPie/RetroPie-Docs/docs/Doom.md

 "
 ```

-press 'ctrl+o' to save, 'enter' to confirm and 'ctrl+x' to exit out of the nano text editor.
+press 'ctrl+o' to save, 'y' to confirm and 'ctrl+x' to exit out of the nano text editor.

 Set the proper file permissions for the script with: